Enterprise Cloud Print Solutions: Overcome Barriers to Cloud Printing

 With an increasingly mobile workforce, Cloud solutions can be easily implemented to increase mobility and convenience, scalability, and flexibility to the workplace.

-One area where the Cloud is expanding to is printing.
+Area where the Cloud is expanding to is printing.

 It may seem that the Cloud and printing are at opposite ends of an organization’s infrastructure spectrum, but printing remains an important part of an organization’s infrastructure that cannot be completely virtualized as the purpose printing is to take something virtual and make it physical.